¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Widely available, familiar to consumers.

-• Best For: Quick-service restaurants, events.
+• Mejor para: Quick-service restaurants, events.

 A split-screen comparison of reusable vs. single-use eco-friendly straws.